 In 2003, we began consolidating our subsidiary Banks, which had been operating as separate companies, with the merger of BankTrust of Brewton (formerly First National Bank, Brewton) into the Alabama Bank.
 Continuing this consolidation strategy in 2004, we merged The Monroe County Bank and Commercial Bank of Demopolis into the Alabama Bank, leaving us with five subsidiary banks: the Alabama Bank, BankTrust of Alabama (formerly CommerceSouth Bank), the Florida Bank, Sweet Water State Bank and BankTrust of Florida, formerly Wewahitchka State Bank (the "Wewahitchka Bank").
-On October 15, 2004, we sold the Wewahitchka Bank, including approximately \$50.3 million in total assets and approximately \$43.4 million in total deposits, for \$7.5 million; and on August 1, 2005, we sold Sweet Water State Bank, including approximately \$50.8 million in total deposits, for \$7.0 million, consisting of a \$6.5 million purchase price and a \$500,000 dividend.
+On October 15, 2004, we sold the Wewahitchka Bank, including approximately \$50.3 million in total assets and approximately \$43.4 million in total deposits, for \$7.5 million; and on August 1, 2005, we sold Sweet Water State Bank, including approximately \$56.0 million in total assets and approximately \$50.8 million in total deposits, for \$7.0 million, consisting of a \$6.5 million purchase price and a \$500,000 dividend.
 We merged BankTrust of Alabama into the Alabama Bank in the second quarter of 2007.
-We merged BancTrust Company, our trust company subsidiary, into the Alabama Bank in December of 2007.
-We merged The Peoples Bank and Trust Company into the Alabama Bank in December of 2007 as well, and we expect to merge the Florida Bank into the Alabama Bank during 2008.
+We merged BancTrust Company, our trust company subsidiary, into the Alabama Bank in December of 2007 as well, and we expect to merge the Florida Bank into the Alabama Bank during 2008.